Kronecker-structured Sparse Vector Recovery with Application to IRS-MIMO Channel Estimation: Kronecker-structured Sparse Recovery

-We look at the Kronecker-structured sparse recovery problem of estimating the unknown vector $\bm x$ from measurements $\bm y$ given by \eqref{eq.problem_basic} and the Kroncker-structured measurement matrix $\bm H$ in \eqref{eq.separable_dict}.
-We also assume a Kronecker-structure for $\bm x$ described by \eqref{eq.vect_kro}.
-In the following, we derive a decomposition-based algorithm to estimate the sparse vector $\bm x$.
+We study the Kronecker-structured sparse recovery problem of estimating the unknown vector $\bm x$ given by \eqref{eq.vect_kro} from the measurements $\bm y$ in \eqref{eq.problem_basic} and the Kronecker-structured measurement matrix $\bm H$ in \eqref{eq.separable_dict}.
+This section derives a decomposition-based algorithm to estimate the sparse vector $\bm x$.

-To develop the algorithm, we start with the noiseless set of linear equations and extend to the noisy case later.
-Specifically, we begin with
+We start with the noiseless set of linear equations and then extend the algorithm to the noisy case.
+We begin with